Lincoln–Kennedy coincidences urban legend

 There are many coincidences with the assassinations of U.S. presidents Abraham Lincoln and John F. Kennedy, and these have become a piece of American folklore.
 The list of coincidences appeared in the mainstream American press in 1964, a year after the assassination of John F. Kennedy, having appeared prior to that in the GOP Congressional Committee Newsletter.
 In the 1970s, Martin Gardner examined the list in an article in Scientific American (later reprinted in his 1985 book, The Magic Numbers of Dr. Matrix), pointing out that several of the claimed coincidences were based on misinformation.
 Gardner's version of the list contained 16 items; many subsequent versions have circulated much longer lists.

 A 1999 examination by Snopes found that the listed "coincidences are easily explained as the simple product of mere chance."
 In 1992, the Skeptical Inquirer ran a "Spooky Presidential Coincidences Contest."
 One winner found a series of sixteen similar coincidences between Kennedy and former Mexican president Álvaro Obregón.
 Another winner came up with similar lists for twenty-one pairs of U.S. presidents.
 For example, there were 13 similarities found between Thomas Jefferson and Andrew Jackson.

 List

-The following are the list of "coincidences" that are commonly associated with the conspiracy, some of which are not true statements:
+The following are some of the "coincidences" that commonly appear on these lists, some of which are not true statements: